-If the pool is your preferred way to enjoy the water, there are a wide variety of pool types; from the resort style with multiple pools including different water features (slides, waterfalls, splash pads, etc.) or something simpler with fewer people and anywhere in between.
-Doing your research to consider the ages and interest of people going on the trip could be helpful.
+If the pool is your preferred way to enjoy the water, there are a wide variety of pool types; from the resort-style with multiple pools including different water features (slides, waterfalls, splash pads, etc.) or something simpler with fewer people and anywhere in between.
+Doing your research to consider the ages and interests of people going on the trip could be helpful.
 Regardless, enjoy the pool!

 Where to Eat in Maui

 After all of the swimming and exploring, you may be hungry and thirsty.
 Luckily Maui has many delicious options to enjoy during your visit.

 Maui Happy Hours

 There are many places for happy hours that have discounted food that tastes just as good as when it is full priced during the dinner hour.
 The Sea House is known for its amazing happy hour food and drink menu as well as a phenomenal beach-side location.
 While waiting for your food, you can hop down to the sand and wade into the warm waters.
 They even have a water spigot to rinse off before enjoying your tasty order.
 Monkey Pod has a vibrant happy hour with their signature Mai tai and delicious food, including kalua pork and pineapple pizza.
 Kalau pork is traditionally served with sides like steamed rice or cabbage and it tasted amazing on pizza.